Today’s post features a rude game of airplane footsie and some sociological pronouncements.

 Now my leg is warm and girly-shaped, and while a brief bump through a shoe might not instantly identify it as a feminine calf, repeated contact through mere sock fabric should be able to peg it pretty quickly.
 I half-turned my head, and I heard a cough and the toes rubbed up against me again.

-- “This chair leg is in fact a human leg” (if he had somehow cluelessly missed that thus far), or
+- “This chair leg is in fact a human leg” (if he had somehow against all reason cluelessly missed that thus far), or

 - “I can shift my leg a bit more and snap your metatarsals like pretzel sticks against the seat frame, if you do not withdraw them posthaste.”